V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 ## Negative Consequences <!-- optional -->

 - Worried that latency will be above 20 milliseconds.
+It was shown in the graphs.
+May be a bug in mvsqlite with sequential key contention.

 ## Option graveyard: <!-- same as above -->